Skip to main content

 Cloudgeni produces reviewable output, not production deployment.

 Cloud access is read-first by default.
+Azure Cost Management Reader is used only for actual billing summaries, not workload data.
 Git access is scoped to connected providers and selected repositories.

 Agent runs use task-specific tools, selected context, and execution limits.